 Can you recommend wedding venues in NYC?

-I have worked at many across the region so yes please call me and take advantage of my wedding expertise, and here is a nice collection compiled by NYC & Company NYC Wedding Venues and another very comprehensive piece by Ritani, a wedding ring company wedding venues in NYC There are many more which I would be happy to share with you and like everything in New York City they can be found within all budgets.
+I have worked at many across the region so yes please call me and take advantage of my wedding expertise, and here is a nice collection compiled by NYC & Company NYC Wedding Venues This link is a bit dated and venues by nature are evolving so there are many more which I would be happy to share with you and like everything in New York City they can be found within all wedding budgets so please reach out to me and I will share my knowledge.

 Do you offer Graphi albums?